Syndic: Use in property management

-In some countries, notably France and Belgium, a syndic de copropriété (Dutch syndicus) is an important figure in millions of lives, elected by owners of condominiums to represent property owners in the management of the co-owned building or property.
-While the profession is regulated, fees are not, and complaints of overcharging are frequent.
+In some countries, notably France, Belgium and Brazil, a syndic de copropriété (Dutch syndicus, Portuguese síndico) is an important figure in millions of lives, elected by owners of condominiums to represent property owners in the management of the co-owned building or property.
+While the profession is regulated, fees are not, and in France complaints of overcharging are frequent.
 The Association des responsables de copropriété (ARC) reported that fees rose by 4% in 2016, though the rate of inflation was only 0.2%, and since 2014 three of the largest syndics in Paris have raised their fees by amounts ranging from 26% to 37%.

 Use in religious bodies

 One special use of the term applies to the Franciscan order of priests and brothers.
 The Order of Friars Minor (OFM), as opposed to the Order of Friars Minor Conventual (OFM Conv.), is forbidden by its constitutions from owning property, as part of its commitment to communal poverty.
-Various arrangements therefore exist whereby churches and houses of the order are owned by the Holy See itself, or the local diocese or, sometimes, by a "syndic," an independent layman who is the actual owner of the land but who loans it to the friars.
+Various arrangements therefore exist whereby churches and houses of the order are owned by the Holy See itself, or the local diocese or, sometimes, by a "syndic", an independent layman who is the actual owner of the land but who loans it to the friars.

 Use in anarchist politics

-Within Syndicalist and Anarcho-syndicalist organizations, a syndic is a member of an autonomous union, also called a Syndicate, which make up the basic organizational unit of society.
+Within syndicalist and anarcho-syndicalist organizations, a syndic is a member of an autonomous union, also called a syndicate, which make up the basic organizational unit of society.
 As these models are organized along principles of non-hierarchy and direct democracy, the title syndic is applied to all in the syndicate and does not imply a position of power over any other member, unlike older usages of the title.